 The Swiss Psalm was composed by Alberik Zwyssig (1808-1854).
 The tune was originally a church hymn based on the psalm Diligam te Domine.
 In 1841, Zwyssig set the text of the Swiss Psalm to the tune of his melody.

 The Federal Council expressed its views on the issue on a number of occasions.
 The first was in 1894.
-In 1933, there followed a further submission to the Federal Council in the same terms as the 1894 request.
+In 1933, a further submission to the Federal Council followed on the same terms as the 1894 request.
 The Federal Council issued the same reply as in 1934: the people and cantons should decide.

 In 1941, a hundred years had passed since the Swiss Psalm was first performed.
 To mark this centenary, together with the celebrations of 650 years of the Swiss Confederation (1291), a further request was made to the Federal Council to make the Swiss Psalm Switzerland’s national anthem instead of Rufst Du mein Vaterland.
 The debate continued in the years that followed.

-A parliamentary request by 30 members of the Council of States in 1954 invited the Federal Council to carry out a survey and take steps towards recognising as national anthem a song that accords with the sensibilities of the people.
+A parliamentary request by 30 members of the Council of States in 1954 invited the Federal Council to conduct a survey and take steps towards recognising a song that accords with the people’s sensibilities as the national anthem.

-In 1955, the decision was taken to enter into discussions with the cantonal governments on the matter.
+In 1955, the decision was taken to enter into discussions with the cantonal governments.
 In 1961, the Federal Council chose Trittst im Morgenrot daher… to become the national anthem, initially for a trial period of three years.

 In 1981, consultation among the cantons resulted in the final decision.
 The trial period, which had been renewed every three years since 1961, was abolished.